lit/lit/docs/index.md

 ### Extensible

 lit-html is extremely customizable and extensible.

-Different dialects of templates can be created with additional features for setting element properties, declarative event handlers and more.

 Directives customize how values are handled, allowing for asynchronous values, efficient keyed-repeats, error boundaries, and more. lit-html is like your very own a template construction kit.